Operational Updates FAQs

 For employers hiring co-op students from an affected program, please contact your Industry Engagement Specialist or email Employer Request for Information- Co-op & Career Centre

-I am enrolled in a recommended affected program – would my field placement be impacted?
+I am enrolled in an affected program – would my field placement be impacted?

 I have questions about how these decisions could impact my academic journey, who can I contact?